• Skip to main content

 Code language: JavaScript (javascript)

-Here, NodeJS automatically read the file, parses the content to a JSON object, and assigns that to the left-hand side variable.
+Here, NodeJS automatically reads the file, parses the content to a JSON object, and assigns that to the left-hand side variable.
 It’s as simple as that!

 Add New Element To Existing JSON Object:

-Say, you have an existing JSON object, which you want to modify to add new key/value pair(s).
-You can do that using either of the two ways as below:
+Say you have an existing JSON object that you want to modify to add a new key/value pair(s).
+You can do that using either of the two ways below:

 Code language: JavaScript (javascript)